pablanopete/TheEtherian/_posts/2017-04-16-the-etherian-sunday-april-16th-2017.md

 * * *

-*Disclaimer: All information is taken from our volunteers at face value, if you have a complaint about one of our volunteers or one of our posts please contact <etherian@mail.com> and we will investigate the matter.*
+*Disclaimer: All information is taken from our volunteers at face value, if you have a complaint about one of our volunteers or one of our posts please contact <whisper@etherian.world> and we will investigate the matter.*

  [1]: https://dappdaily.com/
  [2]: https://dappdaily.com/ethereum-reading-list-for-prospective-dapp-developers-15d515383b23